If you are a foreigner looking to buy a condominium in Thailand, it is important to educate yourself on the types of ownership available.

 But someone in Phuket who already runs and controls a legitimate business with a Thai Co.
-Ltd. has the option to purchase this unit as a Thai freehold at a significant discount.
-It might be for either personal use or even as a company asset to provide accomodation for their staff.
+Ltd. (or decides to set one up) has the option to purchase this unit as a Thai freehold at a significant discount.
+It might be for either personal use, for a rental business, or even as a company asset to provide accomodation for their staff.

-Because they are purchasing a Thai freehold, not a leasehold with only a limited lease period involved, they are buying it in perpetuity.
+Because they are purchasing a Thai freehold, not a leasehold with only a limited remaining lease period, they are buying it in perpetuity.
 In other words, the company they control will own it forever.

 This is when the use of a Thai Company makes absolute sense.

-A lease agreement is not real ownership.
-It is essentially, a tenancy agreement for a legally fixed term, which may not exceed 30 years.
+A lease agreement is technically not real ownership.
+It is essentially a tenancy agreement for a legally fixed term, which may not exceed 30 years.
 You don’t get a Chanote title and you don’t get voting rights within the resort.

-The route many take is therefore to set up a Thai Company and purchase the same unit, only instead of being a leasehold, it is a freehold in the name of the Thai entity.
+This is why many people decide to set up a Thai Company and purchase the same unit, only instead of being a leasehold, it is a freehold in the name of the Thai entity.

 The property may then be owned through the company in perpetuity, not just for the initial 30-year period.
-This sense of ownership is probably the main reason why people decide to purchase what are otherwise leasehold units.
+This sense of freehold ownership is probably the main reason why people decide to purchase what to a foreigner would otherwise be leasehold units.

-After all, the Thai Co actually “owns” the unit.
+After all, the Thai Company actually “owns” the unit.
 It doesn’t lease it.
-And since the foreigner has full control of the Thai company, it appears to be the perfect solution.
+And since the foreigner exercises a certain amount of control of the Thai company, it appears to be the perfect solution.